 FACTBOX-U.S. lawmakers who tested positive for the coronavirus

-Three members of the U.S. Congress have tested positive for the new coronavirus, and more than two dozen others have said they are self-quarantining in hopes of limiting the spread of the pandemic.
-House of Representatives leaders aim on Friday to pass the $2.2 trillion relief bill passed by the Senate on a voice vote late on Wednesday, which would spare most of the chamber's 430 current members from having to travel back to Washington.
+Four members of the U.S. Congress have tested positive for the novel coronavirus, and more than two dozen others have said they are self-quarantining in hopes of limiting the spread of the pandemic.
+The U.S. House of Representatives passed a $2.2 trillion economic relief bill on Friday that had already been approved by the Senate.
+The House acted on a voice vote, and not all of the chamber's 430 current members returned to Washington for it.

 Here is a look at some of the lawmakers affected: WHO HAS THE VIRUS?

+Representative Joe Cunningham Representative Joe Cunningham, a Democrat from South Carolina, said on Friday he had tested positive for the coronavirus, although his symptoms have already begun to improve.

+Cunningham said he had been tested a day ago at a local testing clinic.
+He said he had been in self-quarantine since March 19 after learning he had been in contact with another member of Congress who had tested positive.
+Senator Rand Paul

-Senator Rand Paul The Kentucky Republican said on March 22 that he had tested positive and was in quarantine.
+The Kentucky Republican said on March 22 that he had tested positive and was in quarantine.
 He said he was asymptomatic and feeling fine and was tested out of an abundance of caution.
 He had been in the Senate and using the gym there in the days before he received his positive result.

-Representative Mario Diaz-Balart The Florida Republican said on March 18 that he tested positive after developing symptoms on March 14.
-That was less than 24 hours after he and more than 400 other members of the House of Representatives crowded into the chamber to pass a sweeping coronavirus aid package.
+Representative Mario Diaz-Balart

-Representative Ben McAdams The Utah Democrat said on March 18 that he had the virus, also having developed symptoms on March 14.
-In a statement on Tuesday, the 45-year-old said he was hospitalized and doctors were monitoring his occasional need for oxygen.
+The Utah Democrat said on March 18 that he had the virus, also having developed symptoms on March 14.
+In a statement March 24, the 45-year-old said he had been hospitalized and doctors were monitoring his occasional need for oxygen.
+WHO IS SELF-QUARANTINED?

-Pressley and Porter said they were awaiting test results, while Moulton said he did not take a test because he did not qualify for one.
-Other members who have self-quarantined include: Republicans Steve Scalise, Mark Meadows, Tom Cole, Doug Collins, Drew Ferguson, Matt Gaetz, Paul Gosar and Ann Wagner, along with Democrats Don Beyer, Anthony Brindisi, Julia Brownley, Jason Crow, Joe Cunningham, Sharice Davids, Kendra Horn, Andy Kim, Gwen Moore, Stephanie Murphy, Ben Ray Lujan, David Price, Kathleen Rice, David Schweikert and John Yarmuth.
+Two prominent Democratic House members, Ayanna Pressley and Katie Porter, said Thursday they had tested negative a day after they began self-quarantine.
+Other members who have self-quarantined include: Republicans Steve Scalise, Mark Meadows, Tom Cole, Doug Collins, Drew Ferguson, Matt Gaetz, Paul Gosar and Ann Wagner, along with Democrats Don Beyer, Anthony Brindisi, Julia Brownley, Jason Crow, Sharice Davids, Kendra Horn, Andy Kim, Seth Moulton, Gwen Moore, Stephanie Murphy, Ben Ray Lujan, David Price, Kathleen Rice, David Schweikert and John Yarmuth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)